-Primary Care Unit research is often featured in mainstream and specialist media and we collect appearances on this page.
+Primary Care Unit research is often featured in mainstream and specialist media and we collect examples of media coverage on this page.

 Remote consultations: “Perfect for some but disastrous for others”: Patients and clinicians express concerns over phone and video consultations